 Our work in this area includes broad advocacy and community engagement as well as specific programs, like Food Distribution and Environmental Justice Parent Academy.

 In 2019, the San Francisco Bay Conservation and Development Commission (BCDC) made history by voting to amend the SF Bay Plan to address environmental justice.
 Nuestra Casa was part of the Environmental Justice Review Team that helped establish and implement these amendments.
 The amendment is a significant step towards addressing historic discriminatory environmental and public health policies and planning practices that resulted in communities of color and low-income communities bearing an unequal burden of the climate crisis.
 The BCDC amendment means that communities of color will more meaningfully engage in shoreline development projects.
 And, it means that public shoreline spaces will be more accessible for all communities, not just high-income ones.

 Residents of communities disproportionately affected by climate change, like East Palo Alto, have historically been left out of environmental planning and advocacy efforts.
 Nuestra Casa is changing that dynamic by putting the community into the drivers’ seat of environmental justice efforts.
 Agencies and organizations throughout San Mateo County contract with us to gather community input about environmental issues and development projects that affect our community members.
 The result is a more legitimate, democratic policy process—genuine community engagement and a shift in the power dynamic for a community like East Palo Alto.
 Read a summary of our accomplishments here.

 Did you know that our Food Distribution program does more than feed thousands of people every month?
-With our partners, San Mateo County Office of Sustainability and Second Harvest Food Bank, we also save thousands of pounds of fresh, usable food per month from a landfill, reducing greenhouse gases.
+With our partners, San Mateo County Office of Sustainability and Second Harvest Food Bank, we also save tens of thousands of pounds of edible food per month from a landfill, reducing greenhouse gases.